googlemaps-samples/js-3d-storytelling/README.md

 For the local development you still need the API key for 3D Map Tiles and Google Places/Maps requests.

-### NodeJS server

-You can  use your own local web server to show the Storytelling app:

-- Copy the env.example.js to env.js and update the APIKEY variable

-- `npx http-server -p 5500 ./src`

-To start the local server in admin mode do the following:

-- Copy the files in demo/src to demo/

-Bash command for above step is `cp -r ../demo/src ./demo`

-- In index.html, at the end of the file, it has reference to main.js.
-Change it to demo/sidebar.js.

-Bash command for above `sed -i "s/main.js/demo\/sidebar.js/g" index.html`

-And then you can start the node app by running `npx http-server -p 5500 ./src`

-### Docker

-You need to have docker installed to best work with the **demo-app** locally.
-If you want to play with the demo without a local installation you can always use our [hosted version](url)

-1. Clone the repository
-2. `docker-compose build demo`
-3. `docker-compose up demo`

-There is a second docker compose service `docker-compose up app` which  serves the admin app.
-For this you may need to update the `config.json` file to include your data.

-### IDEs

-Most IDEs include some kind of server for static files.
-Just point it to the `./src` directory and set the right port.

 ## Deployment